agda/agda/doc/user-manual/language/foreign-function-interface.lagda.rst

 :ref:`Level-polymorphic types <universe-levels>` face a similar problem to polymorphic functions.
-Since Haskell does not have universe levels the Agda type will have more arguments than the corresponding type.
+Since Haskell does not have universe levels the Agda type will have more arguments than the corresponding Haskell type.
 This can be solved by defining a Haskell type synonym with the appropriate number of phantom arguments.
 For instance